 ABSTRACT: The Expert Panel for Cosmetic Ingredient Safety (Panel) reviewed the safety of Acetyl Hexapeptide-8 Amide (synonymous with Acetyl Hexapeptide-8 (sans "Amide")) in cosmetic products; this ingredient is reported to function as a skin conditioning agent - miscellaneous in cosmetics.
-The Panel reviewed data relevant to the safety of this ingredient in cosmetic formulations, and concluded that Acetyl Hexapeptide-8 Amide is safe in cosmetics in the present practices of use at concentrations up to 0.005%.
-The Panel further concluded that the available data are insufficient to make a determination that Acetyl Hexapeptide-8 Amide is safe under the intended conditions of use in cosmetic formulations at concentrations greater than 0.005%.
+The Panel reviewed data relevant to the safety of this ingredient in cosmetic formulations, and concluded that Acetyl Hexapeptide-8 Amide is safe in the present practices of use in cosmetics at concentrations up to 0.005%.
+The Panel further concluded that the available data are insufficient to make a determination that Acetyl Hexapeptide-8 Amide is safe in cosmetic formulations at concentrations greater than 0.005%.